 Board of Equalization for Real Estate Assessments

-The BOE is a five-member body appointed by the Circuit Court with the primary function of hearing appeals for the equalization of real estate assessments.
+The BOE is a six-member body appointed by the Circuit Court with the primary function of hearing appeals for the equalization of real estate assessments.

-The BOE is a five-member body appointed by the Circuit Court with the primary function of hearing appeals for the equalization of real estate assessments.
+The BOE is a six-member body appointed by the Circuit Court with the primary function of hearing appeals for the equalization of real estate assessments.

-The BOE is a five-member body appointed by the Circuit Court with the primary function of hearing appeals for the equalization of real estate assessments.
+The BOE is a six-member body appointed by the Circuit Court with the primary function of hearing appeals for the equalization of real estate assessments.

 The Board’s primary and foremost concern is the equalization of real estate assessments.
 The BOE has full authority to raise, decrease, or affirm assessments as per state laws and guidelines.
 The BOE is independent of the City Assessor’s Office.

-Per State Code (Section 58.1-3374), all members must have a day of continuing education including a basic course of instruction given by the Dept. of Taxation under Section 58.1-206).
+Per State Code (under Section 58.1-3374), all members must have a day of continuing education, including a basic course of instruction given by the Dept. of Taxation (under Section 58.1-206).

-The BOE shall hear appeals for 2025 real estate assessments at City Hall (Building 1) in the City Council Conference Room #2034 from 8:30 a.m. to 2:00 p.m. on the following Thursdays beginning the month of July.
+The BOE shall hear appeals for 2026 real estate assessments at City Hall (Building 1) in the Conference Room #2118 from 8:30 a.m. to 4:00 p.m. on the following Thursdays beginning in August.
 Additional meeting dates may be added at the Chairman’s discretion.
 All meetings are recorded and open to the public.

 Scheduled dates: